• Skip to primary navigation

 • Storage and Freezing Instructions

-• Top Tips
+• Baking Tips

-• Other Sweets Recipes
+• Related Recipes

 • Did You Like This Recipe?

-• Crispy Chewy Chocolate Chip Walnut Cookies
+About These Chocolate Chip Cookies

 When we think of our perfect chocolate chip cookie, we take three characteristics into consideration: texture, flavor, and height.
-This recipe checks all three boxes for me, making it hard to have just one.
+This recipe checks all three boxes for us, making it hard to have just one.
 Honestly, it's quite difficult to not eat the dough before it makes it to the baking sheet!

 Texture